 This feature is optional.
-If you uncheck the box, RealFlight G5.5 will not send us any information about your system.
+If you uncheck the box, RealFlight 6 will not send us any information about your system.
 Alternatively, you can view exactly what information RealFlight will send us before you decide.
-To view the information, click the Technical Support button.
+To view the information, click the Technical Support button on the main RealFlight 6 Launcher window.
 When the Technical Support page appears, click Assemble System Information.